Badmaneers/BootMod/README.md

 #### Project-Based Workflow (Recommended)

-1. **Open a logo.bin file** - Click "Browse..." or drag & drop
+1. **Open a file** - Click "Browse..." or drag & drop logo.bin or splash.img
 2. **Create Project** - Click "Unpack to Project" and select an empty folder
+   - Format is automatically detected (MTK or Snapdragon)
+   - All images extracted as PNG files
-3. **Edit Logos** - Navigate to `project_folder/images/` and edit PNG files with your favorite editor
+3. **Edit Images** - Navigate to `project_folder/images/` and edit PNG files with your favorite editor
+   - MTK: `logo_N_WxH.png` format
+   - Snapdragon: `image_N.png` format
+   - IMPORTANT: Keep same dimensions
-4. **Replace in GUI** - Click "Replace" on any logo card, select your edited PNG
+4. **Replace in GUI** - Click "Replace" on any image card, select your edited PNG
    - The GUI validates dimensions automatically
    - Thumbnails update in real-time
-5. **Export** - Click "Export logo.bin" to create the flashable file
+5. **Export** - Click "Export to File" to create the flashable file
+   - MTK projects export to logo.bin
+   - Snapdragon projects export to splash.img
+   - Format is preserved from original file

 #### File Mode (Quick Export)
-- Open logo.bin directly to view and export individual logos
+- Open logo.bin or splash.img directly to view and export individual images
-- Export specific logos as PNG for inspection
+- Export specific images as PNG for inspection
-- Limited to read-only operations (no replace)
+- View image metadata (resolution, format, compression size)

 #### GUI Features
+- **Dual Format Support**: Seamlessly works with both MTK logo.bin and Snapdragon splash.img
+- **Format Auto-Detection**: Automatically detects chipset type when loading files
 - **Project Mode Indicator**: Shows whether you can edit (Project) or only view (File Mode)
-- **Logo Stats**: See resolution, format, and compressed size for each logo
+- **Image Stats**: See resolution, format, and compressed size for each image
 - **Status Messages**: Real-time feedback for all operations
 - **Native Dialogs**: Uses system file pickers for familiar UX
+- **File Filters**: Accept both .bin and .img extensions
 - **About Dialog**: View version, features, and developer info (click "About" in status bar)

 ### Command-Line Interface